therobinkim/lets-learn-vagrant/README.md

 of your virtual machine session, and free up any associated memory from your host machine.
 * The virtual machine is running Ubuntu v12.04 (aka Linux)!
 Command line tools like `brew` are not included in this vagrant setup.
+Here, `apt-get` is your friend.